9bryan/llm-proxy/README.md

 - API keys are not logged.
 Prompts and the first 200 chars of responses are logged for audit/debug.

 ## TLS / HTTPS
 - The service itself is HTTP.
-If CrewAI Enterprise requires HTTPS, place an ingress/reverse-proxy (nginx/Traefik/Caddy) in front or terminate TLS at your provider; point it at the container’s port `8000`.
+A `caddy` service is included in `docker-compose.yml` to terminate HTTPS via Let's Encrypt and forward traffic to `llm-proxy` on port 8000.
+- Requirements: DNS for your domain pointing at this host; ports 80/443 reachable.
+- Setup:
+  1. Edit `docker-compose.yml` and set `DOMAIN` and `ACME_EMAIL` env vars on the `caddy` service.
+  2. Ensure `Caddyfile` is present (already included) and targets `llm-proxy:8000`.
+  3. Start: `docker-compose up -d`.
+Caddy will obtain certs automatically.
+- After HTTPS is working, you can firewall port 8000 to local/private networks and have clients use `https://<your-domain>/v1/...`.

 ## Notes / limitations
 - Only `/v1/chat/completions` is implemented; streaming and embeddings are not yet supported.
 - Token usage is returned as zeros (Ollama does not expose counts directly).
-- ZeroTier/VPN membership should be handled on the host; container just needs network reachability to your Ollama boxes.
+- VPN/overlay network membership should be handled on the host; the container just needs network reachability to your Ollama boxes.

 ## Development
 ```bash